-In January of 2014, Rutgers School of Law–Newark is launching the nation’s first post-doctoral fellowship program of its kind, designed to train recent law school graduates as practitioners, while providing a variety of legal services to low to moderate-income New Jersey residents at fees substantially below market rates.
+In January of 2014, Rutgers School of Law–Newark launched the nation’s first post-doctoral fellowship program of its kind, designed to train recent law school graduates as practitioners, while providing a variety of legal services to low to moderate-income New Jersey residents at fees substantially below market rates.
 The fellows, all of whom are admitted to practice law in New Jersey, devote one year to closely-supervised practice and associated courses in professional responsibility, small firm management, and relevant practice areas.
 Upon completing the program, these lawyers will be fully prepared to join established law practice in either the public or private sector or to launch viable quality practices of their own.

-Managing the program will be Associate Dean Andrew J. Rothman, Esq., an attorney/educator committed to legal education and professional practice, who has extensive experience both in the courtroom and in the law school classroom, teaching civil practice, professional responsibility and law firm development.
+Managing the program is Associate Dean Andrew J. Rothman, Esq., an attorney/educator committed to legal education and professional practice, who has extensive experience both in the courtroom and in the law school classroom, teaching civil practice, professional responsibility and law firm development.

 Program Fellows will be expected to work on client matters about two-thirds of their time, and participate in seminars and other classes related to practice areas, business development and management, and problems in professional responsibility for much of the balance of their time.
 As they progress through the program, Fellows will devote some of their time to marketing and client development in addition to their legal and classroom work.
 Each will receive a modest stipend.
 Rutgers Law School will cover all the tuition costs associated with their coursework.
 A select group of Fellows will be permitted to continue in the program for a second year.
 Second-year Fellows will be expected to work the same hours, and give the same time to classroom instruction, but as teaching assistants and facilitators.